 GovDeals.
-Total revenues from our GovDeals reportable segment increased 0.5%, or \$0.1 million, while GMV decreased by 2.4%, or \$8.2 million.
-The decline in GMV was driven by headwinds impacting volumes of foreclosed real estate properties available for auction, which are generally conducted at a lower take-rate, as well as used vehicles.
-Revenue including revenue as a percentage of GMV, segment direct profit, and segment direct profit as a percentage of total revenue remained consistent between the periods.
+Total revenues from our GovDeals reportable segment increased 1.8%, or \$0.8 million, while GMV decreased by 3.1%, or \$17.4 million.
+The decline in GMV was driven by lower volumes of lower take-rate foreclosed real estate properties available for auction.
+The increase in revenues was driven by increased marketplace activity, including additional sellers, improved availability of used vehicles, and increased take-rate pricing.
+Combined, these factors caused revenue as a percentage of GMV to increase to 8.5% from 8.1% last year.
+Segment direct profit increased by \$0.7 million, or 1.5%.
+Segment direct profit as a percentage of total revenue remained consistent between the periods.